-At least 45 days before the State implements any mandatory disease testing, drug testing or fingerprinting program affecting Bargaining Unit Members not already in effect on the date of the signing of this Agreement, the parties agree to meet and confer on issues including the following:
+Before implementing any mandatory disease testing, drug testing or fingerprinting program affecting Bargaining Unit Members not already in effect on the date of the signing of this Agreement, and upon written request from the Union, the parties agree to meet and confer on issues including the following:

-- A. the reasons why the Employer desires to implement the mandatory testing or printing program; and - B. what testing or printing procedures the Employer intends to use to insure the confidentiality, reliability and integrity of the results.
+- A. the reasons why the Employer desires to implement the mandatory testing or printing program; and - B. what testing or printing procedures the Employer intends to use to insure the confidentiality, reliability, and integrity of the results.